jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (b) in relation to a rule made before the commencement of the regulations,—
     (i) the extent to which a matter that the regulations apply to continues to have effect; or (ii) the period for which a matter that the regulations apply to continues to have effect.
+(2FA) Regulations made under subsection (1)﻿(hr) may be made only on the recommendation of the Minister after being satisfied that the infrastructure—
+  (a) has an expected lifespan of 50 years; and
+  (b) is suitable for a consent duration of 35 years; and (c) benefits the public.
 (2G) If regulations specify a matter under subsection (2F), the local authorities concerned must publicly notify that the rules have been withdrawn or amended not later than 5 working days after they are withdrawn or amended.
 (3) All regulations made under subsection (1)﻿(g) that are still in force on the day that is 5 years after the date of commencement of this Act shall expire at the close of that day.
 (4) Regulations made under this section may incorporate material by reference.
 Schedule 1AA applies as if its references to a national environmental standard, national policy statement, or New Zealand coastal policy statement were references to regulations under section 360.